Anna McGairy

 Future plans

-Currently, I hope to remain in academia and pursue postdoctoral research after my PhD.
-The skills I develop throughout my studies will be invaluable in further research; if my plans change, the skills will be transferable into many other career paths too.
+I hope to apply the research and science communication skills I develop throughout my PhD to a position where I can make a difference in the environmental sector.
 I will be able to develop good networks through both the collaborations with CENTA institutions and internationally through my supervisory team and on fieldwork.